standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 * Once all parsing errors have been eliminated, start working top down on the first (or first few) errors.
 Often, subsequent errors are a consequence of the first error.
 * Don't be discouraged by the number of errors, since a single correction can silence multiple logged errors.
 * Read the error messages carefully.
 Although the messages might be cryptic, especially at first, the names of classes and paths are often excellent clues.
+* SHR-CLI _should_ run to completion, but sometimes the SHR-CLI process can crash if there is an unanticipated error.
+Usually this is not a cause for concern, and fixing any reported errors will eliminate the crash.

 ### Advanced Logging